skrish13/skrish13.github.io/about.md

 permalink: /
 ---

 Hi!
 I'm Sri Krishna.
 I'm primarily a DL research/engineering person at [Paralleldots](https://www.paralleldots.xyz).
 I also collaborate with the [Cognitive Vision group](https://www.codesign-lab.org/cognitive-vision/) at Orebro Uni/Uni of Bremen.
 I was associated with [Red Hen Lab](http://www.redhenlab.org/) in the Google's [SoC program](https://summerofcode.withgoogle.com/) for couple of years.
 I did my undergrad at BITS-Pilani, Goa.
-Nowadays, I mostly work on computer vision (local features, keypoint/descriptors, few shot, fine grained, weakly supervised, object detection) ~~and medical imaging~~ problems.
+Nowadays, I mostly work on computer vision (local features, keypoint/descriptors, few shot, fine grained, weakly supervised, object detection).
+Earlier, I worked on medical imaging for real world.
 Very much interested in [Multimodal ML](https://arxiv.org/abs/1705.09406) as well.
 I listen to music a lot, read more [here](/music/).
 Some part of this website is used to put down my thoughts and ideas into writing, so read at your own risk :)

-If want to get in touch or collaborate please reach out to me via email :).
+If you want to get in touch or collaborate please reach out to me via email :).

 ## Research